0xAF/meshgram/README.md

 - 🗺️ Location sharing between Telegram and Meshtastic
 - 🔐 User authorization for Telegram commands
 - 📝 Optional logging to file and syslog
-- Caches learned nodes to nodes.json
+- Cache learned nodes to nodes.json

 ## 🛠 Requirements